GeorgeSiougles/AIProjectAssignment/README.md

 Each Branch is split into the different steps of the assessment

-### 02-Implementing REST APIs
+### 03-AI Integration using OpenAI

-This branch contains the implementation of a basic form to handle the submition of data from the user.
-Additionally the branch containts the implementation of backend validation and storing the data in a local database in the form of sqlite file.
+This branch contains the integration of a generative AI model

 ## Endpoints